Are you afraid of inner peace? Do you want it, but fear that it might change your life in a way that you don’t want?

 True inner peace is not dependent on external conditions or situations, and is a healthy and much desired condition.
 Actually, inner peace will fill your life with inner joy and happiness.

-It is a state of mental and emotional calmness and equanimity, in which the incessant chatter of the mind stops or almost stops.
-When the mind gets quiet, a great sense of happiness arises, independent of external conditions.
-You don’t experience inner peace only while meditating or in condition of trance, but while you are fully awake and active.
+In this state, the mind gets quiet and a sense of happiness arises, independent of external conditions.
+You don’t experience inner peace only while meditating or in a quiet place, but while you are fully awake and active.
 Actually, your five senses and mind become even sharper.